sw1562776/milky-addon/README.md

 - Timeline
   - Timeline orchestrates your Meteor modules—start and stop modules in a defined order or in parallel.
   - Write a short script to schedule routines and optionally loop them.

-### In progress
-- FlyTillHausePatch: Infinite flight—stops only if hausemaster disables it.

 ### Candidate feature
 - RightClickBlock